 This seminar sequence will count towards a Biology (BB 1000) and Management (MG 1000) general elective credit.

 The following GPS will be offered in the spring (C and D terms):

 Power the World

 Every community faces energy problems.
 Solutions to these problems always involve positive and negative consequences.
 Fossil fuels currently dominate the energy landscape but involve impacts that are becoming less and less acceptable.
 Renewable sources of energy, like wind and solar, are gaining traction but present a whole new set of challenges.
 This course investigates the depth and breadth of energy production, transmission and use.
 It explores the technical, social, economic and environmental effects and challenges of power generation.

-This Seminar sequence will count towards Engineering Science (ES 1000) and Humanities (HU 1000) general elective credit.
+This seminar sequence will count towards Engineering Science (ES 1000) and Humanities (HUA 1100) general elective credit.